-Rubric 1 Great for when you collect reading notebooks and are grading them in general, Assesses reading, writing, and language standards all on one rubric (this is what I typically use).
+Rubric 1 Great for when you collect reading notebooks and are grading them in general.
+Assesses reading, writing, and language standards all on one rubric (this is what I typically use).
 Rubric 2 Great for assessing their argumentative writing skills.
 Rubric 3 Great for assessing their informative/expository writing skills.
 Rubric 4 Great for assessing their narrative writing skills.
-Rubric 5 Great for assessing how they show growth in their writing each day.
-This is perfect for this unit because the students do their quick write, get feedback and information from their peers and then go back and write to make their writing better.
+Rubric 5 Great for assessing how they show growth in their writing each day, This is perfect for this unit because the students do their quick write, get feedback and information from their peers, and then go back and write to make their writing better.
 Rubric 6 Great for assessing students on the language standards and on their vocabulary.
-Rubric 7 Great for assessing students' comprehension of literature.
-Rubric 8 Great for assessing students' comprehension and analysis of informational texts.
+Rubric 7 Great for assessing students' comprehension of literature, Bulletin B Creative security at death assessment and and are of informational texts.